phi-school/.github/CONTRIBUTING.md

 ## Code of Conduct

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone.
-Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) for more information.
+Be kind to all and please read our [Code of Conduct](./CODE_OF_CONDUCT.md).

-Thank you for contributing to Phi School!
+Thank you for contributing to phi school!